Kylie Pina, IBCLC Colorado Springs Lactation Consultant

 From finding the right flange size to understanding pump settings and milk output, a little guidance can make pumping easier and more effective.

 You deserve to feel supported, confident, and comfortable in your feeding journey.
-If you’re struggling or just have questions, I’m here to help.

 “Before working with you, I didn’t know it was possible to nurse my baby and have it feel… like nothing.
 No pain.
 I thought I just needed to toughen up.
 I was so happy to learn that pain with nursing is a sign that something is off.
 I wish I had gotten help sooner.” -Kelly